chrisj7903/Read-Victron-advertised-data/README.md

 The BLE library is built into the Arduino IDE these days (I'm using IDE V2.3.6)

-The wolfssl library must be added using the library manager of the IDE, jsut seach for wolfssl, check it's from wolfSSL Inc then install.
+The wolfssl library must be added using the library manager of the IDE, just seach for wolfssl, check it's from wolfSSL Inc then install.

 ----------------------------- / the end / ---------------------------